An alternative to Myers Briggs

 Many people instinctively dislike being told that they are a type or being put in a personality box that isn’t quite right for them.
 StrongSuits lets people identify their unique strengths and, more importantly, any unique limiting thoughts that, when transformed, will allow them to grow into their full potential.

 Whilst we guide people to consider the kinds of strengths that we know are important, based on extensive research, the approach is flexible enough to include additional strengths identified by the users.
-The strengths that are important in one organisation may well not be the strengths that are important in another organisation and it helps if this is recognised.
+Furthermore, for organisations that want to look at unique strengths that are important in a particular discipline e.g. sales or leadership strengths, StrongSuits has developed specific strengths packs that focus on domain-specific strengths and you’re welcome to contact us to develop further such packs.

 StrongSuits uses the language of the workplace